Blue-Rocket/BlueRocketFuelCore/BRFCore/Pods/RestKit/README.md

 ### From a Release Package or as a Git submodule

 Detailed installation instructions are available in the [Visual Install Guide](https://github.com/RestKit/RestKit/wiki/Installing-RestKit-v0.20.x-as-a-Git-Submodule) on the Wiki.

+## Using RestKit in a Swift Project

+Install RestKit using one of the above methods.
+Then add `@import RestKit;` (if RestKit is built as a dynamic framework) or `#import <RestKit/RestKit.h>` (if RestKit is built as a static library) into the bridging header for your Swift project.
+To enable the Core Data functionality in RestKit, add `@import CoreData;` into your bridging header _before_ you import RestKit.

 ## License